-The 15VHK Model 20 circuit breakers are designed for minimum maintenance and tested to insure that only minimum maintenance will be required.
+The 15VHK1000 circuit breakers are designed for minimum maintenance and tested to insure that minimum maintenance will be required.
 The few adjustments that are noted are required only when an operational check indicates a problem.
-Of course, during the maintenance checks, all accessible bolts, units and screws should be routinely checked to insure that they are tight.
+Of course, during the maintenance checks, all accessible bolts, nuts and screws should be routinely checked to insure that they are tight.

-It is recommended that the circuit breaker be normally inspected after the first 2000 operations, regardless of the type of duty it is used for.
-These operations can be either no-load mechanical, load current switching, bulk capacitor or reactor switching operations, or for motor starting applications.
+It is recommended that the circuit breaker be inspected after the first 1000 operations and on a yearly basis unless environmental considerations and operating experience indicate that more frequent inspections are appropriate.
+These operations can be either no-load mechanical, load current switching, capacitor or reactor switching operations, or for motor starting applications.

-Vacuum interrupters, as used on the 15VHK Model 20 circuit breakers, have an inherently long contact life and will provide trouble-free service under varied application conditions, as long as the circuit breaker is applied within its rating.
-The wear condition of the individual vacuum interrupters will vary, depending on circuit conditions and such variables as single phase versus three-phase interruption, X/R ratio (asymmetry) and relay delay times.
+Vacuum interrupters, as used on the 15VHK1000 circuit breakers, have an inherently long contact life and will provide trouble free service under varied application conditions, as long as the circuit breaker is applied within its rating.
+The wear condition of the individual vacuum interuupters will vary, depending on circuit conditions and such variables as single phase versus three-phase interuption, X/R ratio (asymmetry) and relay delay times.
 Of course, interrupting high short-circuit current will cause contact erosion to occur faster than load current interruptions.
-The interrupters for the 15VHK Model 20 Circuit Breakers are designed and tested for 2000% KSI minimum.
+The interrupters for the 15VHK1000 Circuit Breakers have been tested for 2000% KSI minimum.
 It is unlikely that a circuit breaker will be subjected to this much duty during the life of the breaker and it is not expected that the interrupters will have to be replaced due to excessive erosion of contacts.
-There is, however, a check for contact wipe (contact pressure) which is also a measure of contact erosion.
-This check is covered under "Circuit Breaker Operation and Contacts".
-When contact wipe is less than the minimum specified and there is not a mechanical problem, then the interrupter should be replaced due to contact
+However an erosion indicator is incorporated and the remaining erosion can be checked during maintenance.
+For the check on contact erosion, see section on contact wipe on page 7.